 While the Perfect Family room is definitely prettier and a lot nicer to look at, the Happy Family by the Grand Lisboa has the exact same decor and the much superior location.

-While the Perfect Family does have very looking rooms and everything inside is kept very very clean, no traveler should have to put up the sounds of cars, buses and motorbikes 24-7.
+Bottom line?
+The rooms are extremely nice and everything inside is kept very clean, but no traveler should have to put up the sounds of cars, buses and motorbikes 24-7.